European Central Bank: Response under Mario Draghi (2012–2015)

 On 1 November 2011, Mario Draghi replaced Jean-Claude Trichet as President of the ECB.
-This change in leadership also marks the start of a new era under which the ECB will become more and more interventionist and eventually ended the Eurozone sovereign debt crisis.
+This change in leadership also marks the start of a new era under which the ECB will become more and more interventionist and eventually ended the Euro area crisis.

 Draghi's presidency started with the impressive launch of a new round of 1% interest loans with a term of three years (36 months) – the Long-term Refinancing operations (LTRO).
 Under this programme, 523 Banks tapped as much as €489.2 bn (US$640 bn).
 Observers were surprised by the volume of loans made when it was implemented.
 By far biggest amount of €325bn was tapped by banks in Greece, Ireland, Italy and Spain.
 Although those LTROs loans did not directly benefit EU governments, it effectively allowed banks to do a carry trade, by lending off the LTROs loans to governments with an interest margin.
 The operation also facilitated the rollover of €200bn of maturing bank debts in the first three months of 2012.